badoo/techblog/README.md

 ### Contributing a Post

-First make sure there is a nice picture of you in the **/images/authors/** directory.
+First make sure there is a nice picture of you in the **images/authors/** directory.
 If your name is "Joe Bloggs" then there should be a file called "joe-bloggs.jpeg".
-It **MUST** be a .jpeg file.
+It **MUST** be a 200x200px **.jpeg** file.

 Assuming you want to write a new post with a title of "I am awesome", first make sure you are in branch **master** and have pulled from upstream, then create a new branch.
 ```sh